ramakrishnagarlapati/blogapp/README.md

 - Edit Post: Edit existing blog posts.
 - Create Post: Form to create new blog posts.
 - Delete Post: Remove posts from the application.
+- Add comment: user can add comments to blog post
+- view comments: list of comments associated with particular post

 ### Usage